ibm-cloud-docs/Cloudant/api/authentication.md

 You can end the cookie authentication session by sending a `DELETE` request to the same URL used to create the cookie.
 The `DELETE` request must include the cookie that you want to delete.

-See the following example cookie `DELETE` request by using HTTP:
+The following example shows a cookie `DELETE` request by using HTTP:

 ```http
 DELETE /_session HTTP/1.1